huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 		* **Expectation Inflation**
 			* Expectation is the greatest liability.
 You will never be rich (financially wealthy) if your expectations are growing faster than your asset because you are constantly wanting more.
 			* If your expectations grow faster than your income, you’ll never be satisfied with your money, no matter how much you accumulate.
+			* The less you need, the richer you become – wealth is about flexibility, not luxury.
 			* [John D. Rockefeller was worth the equivalent of $400 billion, but he never had penicillin, sunscreen, or Advil.
 For most of his adult life he didn’t have electric lights, air conditioning, or sunglasses. **Everything about wealth is circumstances in the context of expectations.**](https://collabfund.com/blog/little-rules-about-big-things/)
+			* Manage Your Expectations: You can be financially poor, but psychologically rich.

 # On Making Money